kevtu2/voxelcraft/README.md

   - [ ] Block placement/destruction
   - [ ] Gameplay aspects such as a health bar, inventory, etc.

-## Getting Started
+## How to Play
 I don't really plan on figuring out a cross-platform installation for this project, however it should work with the given CMake configuration if you know what you're doing.
-Here is the installation guide for Windows.
+Here is the installation guide for Windows and Linux.

 ### Prerequisites
 * CMake
-* Visual Studio 2022 (Recommended)

-### Installation
+### Installation Guide For Windows
 1. Recursively clone the repository
 ```markdown
 git clone --recurse-submodules https://github.com/kevtu2/voxelcraft.git